stefanoberri/dotfiles/README.md

 ## Bash source order

-Here a schema of how file source each other
+Here a schema of how files source each other

 	.bash_profile
 	    |-> .profile # not currently present